$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: Introduction

 In this paper we explore a possibility to realize the $\mathbb{Z}_4$ chiral transition in quasi-one-dimensional quantum magnets.
 The transition we are looking for takes place between two gapped phases, one of which - the disorder phase - does not break translation symmetry and has no long-range order.
 According to the Mermin-Wagner theorem \cite{PhysRevLett.17.1133} this naturally exclude half-integer spin chains.
-Previous studies of Heisenberg spin-1 chain with nearest- and next-nearest-neighbor interactions report a next-nearest-neighbor Haldane (NNN-Haldane) phase \cite{PhysRevB.55.8928,PhysRevB.65.100401,PhysRevB.94.205112}.
-This phase, being topologically trivial without long-range order and with incommensurate short-range correlations, is therefore ideally suitable for the role of an incommensurate disordered phase and provides an excellent starting point for our study.
-The $\mathbb{Z}_4$ chiral transition, just like the previously reported Ising transition to the dimerized phase \cite{chepigaDimerizationTransitionsSpin12016a,chepigaCommentFrustrationMulticriticality2016a}, is expected to be non-magnetic with low-lying excitations taking place entirely within the singlet sector while a singlet-triplet gap remains open\footnote{In the literature these transitions are sometimes known as valence-bond-singlet- or VBS-transitions}.
-This allow us to focus on $S=1$ quantum loop models (QLMs) \cite{fendleyTopologicalOrderQuantum2008} that effectively disregard all magnetic degrees of freedom such that the Hilbert space is formed by all possible dimer coverings satisfying the quantum loop constraints.
+Previous studies of spin-1 Heisenberg zig-zag chains with antiferromagnetic nearest- and next-nearest-neighbor interactions report a next-nearest-neighbor Haldane (NNN-Haldane) phase appearing when the ratio between these interactions exceeds $J_2/J_1\gtrsim 0.75$ \cite{PhysRevB.55.8928,PhysRevB.65.100401,PhysRevB.94.205112, chepigaDimerizationTransitionsSpin12016a}.
+Intuitively one can understand NNN-Haldane phase by starting with two decoupled Haldane chains and tuning the antiferromagnetic nearest-neighbor coupling in such way that the spin-1/2 edge states are annihilated and a valence bond connects the two chains at each edge, forming a single spin-singlet loop spanning over the entire zig-zag ladder\footnote{The spin-1/2 edge states in the NNN-Haldane phase cause the transitions out of it to be magnetic in nature, making it rather different from the NNN-Haldane phase, with a topological term in the corresponding field theory.}.
+This phase, being topologically trivial without long-range order and with incommensurate short-range correlations, is therefore ideally suited for the role of an incommensurate disordered phase, providing an excellent starting point for our study.
+The $\mathbb{Z}_4$ chiral transition, just like the previously reported Ising transition to the dimerized phase \cite{chepigaDimerizationTransitionsSpin12016a,chepigaCommentFrustrationMulticriticality2016a}, is expected to be non-magnetic with low-lying excitations taking place entirely within the singlet sector while a singlet-triplet gap remains open\footnote{In the literature these transitions are sometimes known as valence-bond-singlet- or VBS-transitions.}.
+This allow us to focus on $S=1$ quantum loop models (QLMs) \cite{fendleyTopologicalOrderQuantum2008}, which effectively disregard all magnetic degrees of freedom such that the Hilbert space is formed by states with all possible spin-singlet, often called dimers, coverings satisfying some quantum loop constraints.
+We note that $S=1$ QLMs are rather similar to the class of quantum dimer models \cite{RK_QDM, PhysRevB.35.8865,PhysRevB.37.580} that were originally proposed in the context of high temperature cuprate superconductors.
+These provide an effective description of valence bond crystals \cite{Sachdev_QDM,columnar_plaquette,plaquette_QDM}, think of columnar, staggered and plaquette phases on a square lattice, and resonating valence bond phases \cite{PhysRevLett.86.1881, yanTriangularLatticeQuantum2022b, roychowdhuryZ2TopologicalLiquid2015a, vernayIdentificationRVBLiquid2006} on various lattices.
+The main difference between the latter and former models is that states of $S=1$ QLMs consist of dimer coverings with two dimers per site while quantum dimer states only allow for one dimer per site.
+This makes it so that in QLMs, contrary to its quantum dimer model counterpart, the dimers can form loops.
+Often, these model do not allow trivial loops - formed only between two lattice sites.
+By contrast, in the present case we do allow them.